Chussey1976/EmergencyWebAPP/README.md

 "How to Install the Emergency Numbers Web App on Your Phone"

 For iPhone Users:
-1. Open Safari and go to [Your GitHub Pages URL] (e.g., https://yourusername.github.io/emergency-numbers-app)
+1. Open Safari and go to emergencyapp.dentalconsultant.io
 2. Tap the Share button at the bottom of the screen (the square with an arrow pointing up)
 3. Scroll down and tap "Add to Home Screen"
 4. Give the app a name (e.g., "Emergency Numbers")